 Eastern Orthodox Church

-Certain Christian churches, such as many Eastern Orthodox churches, follow the Julian calendar, either for movable feasts or for all religious observances.
-In this case, the observance can occur between April 4 and May 8 (translating to today’s Gregorian calendar dates).
+Certain Christian churches, such as many Eastern Orthodox churches, follow the Julian calendar rather than the Gregorian, either for movable feasts or for all religious observances.
+In this case, the observance of Easter can occur between April 4 and May 8.

 What is the Golden Number?